 Starting on February 14, 2022, international travelers to New Delhi are no more divided between ‘at-risk’ arrivals and ‘not-at-risk’ arrivals, as the government of India has done away with the classification of countries on the COVID-19 risk scale.
 New Delhi’s regulations for international arrivals are aligned with the relaxed guidelines that Indian government issued on February 10.
 Pre-departure RT-PCR testing and post-arrival home-quarantine have been rescinded for inbound travelers from as many as 87 countries including the US, the UK, Canada, Mexico, Ireland, New Zealand, Austria, Australia, Thailand, Oman, Qatar, Turkey, Malaysia, Maldives, and Singapore.
 We, at Indian Eagle, compiled some FAQs with regard to the impact of the new guidelines on your travel to New Delhi and your arrival at Delhi IGI Airport.

-What’s the post-arrival procedure at Delhi International Airport for travelers from countries not at risk?
+What’s the post-arrival procedure at Delhi International Airport for travelers from abroad?

 I am an Indian passport holder.
 What airlines are operating air bubble flights to Delhi from USA?